 We’re not talking about NASA rockets here, because, well, duh.
 We mean fireworks.
 Now, as you probably know, fireworks were invented in China, but, at the time Mulan was around, rockets would not have been invented yet.
 In fact, it wasn’t until around the 10th Century that they developed makeshift bombs, and even longer still before they were firing weapons.
 This makes the scene at the end with the rocket kind of problematic.

-It’s amazing how many things you pick up when you watch movies back as an adult (I always forget Elijah Wood is in Back to the Future II!).
+It’s amazing how many things you pick up when you watch movies back as an adult (We always forget Elijah Wood is in Back to the Future II!).
 And, as you can see, there are plenty of things in Mulan that you wouldn’t pick up as a kid, but you only notice later as an adult.
 You’ll probably look at the movie in a different way now.